Structure of Triadic Relations in Multiplex Networks: Multiplex Clustering Coefficients in the Literature

-\subsection{Multiplex Clustering Coefficients in the Literature}
+\section{Multiplex Clustering Coefficients in the Literature}

 Let $\mathbf{A}^{(\alpha)}$ denote the intra-layer adjacency matrix for layer $\alpha$.
-If the multiplex network is weighted $\mathbf{W}^{(\alpha)}$ is used to denote the weight matrix (i.e., the weighted intra-layer adjacency matrix) for layer $\alpha$.
-The weight matrix of the aggregated network is denoted by $\mathbf{W}$ (see \emph{Materials and Methods} in the main text).
+For a weighted multiplex network, we use $\mathbf{W}^{(\alpha)}$ denote the intra-layer weight matrix (i.e., the weighted intra-layer adjacency matrix) for layer $\alpha$.
+We use $\mathbf{W}$ to denote the weight matrix of the aggregated network.
+(See Section~\ref{sec:ccagg1} in the main text.)
 The clustering coefficient that was defined in \cite{Barrett2012Taking} for node-aligned multiplex networks is

 which can be expressed in terms of the aggregated network as